How can we help you?

 enter 9th Ave from Doyle Dr. and exit on 1st Street.

-We are open on Saturday from 9am to 12pm starting Saturday May 20, this year and ending the last Saturday in September weather permitting.
+We are open Saturdays from 9am to 12pm starting Saturday May 24, and ending the last Saturday in September, weather permitting.
 Market days that are canceled due to weather conditions will be posted on our website and Facebook page.

 All vendors accept cash for your purchases.